hschletz/Braintacle/README.txt

    administrator account (default username: 'admin', password 'admin') and have fun.

-9. It is strongly recommended to change the default password.
-Braintacle does not offer a user interface for this yet.
-Use the ocsreports console for this task.
+9. It is strongly recommended to change the default password (via Preferences->Users).

 More information can be found in the doc/ directory and on the project site at: http://savannah.nongnu.org/projects/braintacle